 Career Options in the Guard and Reserves

 More often than not, you have more career flexibility in the Guard and Reserves than you do in the active duty military.
 I was able to change career fields when I joined the Air National Guard.
-It’s also not uncommon for Guard and Reserve members to work in multiple career fields during their career.
+It’s also not uncommon for Guard and Reserve members to work in multiple career fields during their careers.
 Availability is dependent upon your base mission and the needs of your unit.

 My recommendation is to contact the recruiter at your local unit(s) to ask which jobs are available, and what kind of promotion opportunity is there.